zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/troubleshooting.md

 You can increase this timeout by setting the `nginx-reload-timeout` [cli-argument](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-nginx-reload-timeout).

+When using the User Defined Signature feature, an update to an `APUserSig` requires more reload time from NGINX Plus compared with the other AppProtect resources.
+As a consequence, we recommend increasing the `nginx-reload-timeout` to 30 seconds if you're planning to use this feature.

 If you are using external references in your Nginx App Protect policies, verify if the servers hosting the referenced resources are available and that their response time is as short as possible (see the Check the Availability of APPolicy External References section).
 If the references are not available during the Ingress Controller startup, the pod will fail to start.
 In case the resources are not available during a reload, the reload will fail, and NGINX Plus will use the previous correct configuration.